Spring Semester 2015

 Students who have academic or financial registration holds (service indicators) are ineligible for registration.

 Undergraduate Students: Any undergraduate student denied admission as a degree-seeking student is not eligible to apply for admission as a visiting student.
 Visiting students (students-at-large) must apply/re-apply for admission each term.
 They are ineligible to receive federal financial aid.

 An undergraduate student's admission category (i.e., degree seeking versus student-at-large) cannot be changed after the last day to add (census date) for that semester.

 If you do not meet any of the above conditions, do the following:

-Undergraduate Students: Apply for admission (application fee required) or readmission to UNL at the Admissions Office, ALEX, 1410 Q Street.
+Undergraduate Students: Apply for admission or readmission online through the Office of Admissions.
 The application deadline for admission or readmission for the Spring Semester 2015, is December 1, 2014.